TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/9-Rendering-the-output-with-fluid.rst

 :php:`\TYPO3\CMS\Extbase\Mvc\Controller\ActionController` by the call :php:`$body->write($this->view->render())`.

 Our journey slowly comes to an end.
-The *Request* has been fully answered by a corresponding action.
+The *request* has been fully answered by a corresponding action.
 The `Response` object carries the completely generated content.